Gluten-Free Ricotta Cake with Almond Flour

 • Sugar: white granulated sugar.

-• Eggs: room temperature eggs are better.
+• Eggs: Room-temperature eggs are better.

 Top view of almond ricotta cake ingredients on a white surface.

-How to make gluten-free almond ricotta cake
+How to make gluten-free lemon ricotta cake

 Preheat oven to 350°F (180°C).
-Lightly grease a 9-inch diameter cake pan.
+Lightly grease a 9-inch round cake pan.
+For easier removal, you can also line the bottom with parchment paper.

-Whisk almond flour, corn starch, sugar, baking powder, and salt in a large bowl.
+Whisk almond flour, cornstarch, sugar, baking powder, and salt in a large bowl.
 Set aside.

-Serve the cake with blueberry sauce.
+Serve the cake with blueberry compote, fresh berries, powdered sugar, or your favorite topping.

 Top view of ricotta cake on a white plate without topping.